eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 public void complete{TypeName}_{FeatureName}(
   EObject model, Assignment assignment, ContentAssistContext context, ICompletionProposalAcceptor acceptor) {
-  // clients may override
+  // subclasses may override
 }

 public void complete_{RuleName}(
   EObject model, RuleCall ruleCall, ContentAssistContext context, ICompletionProposalAcceptor acceptor) {
-  // clients may override
+  // subclasses may override
 }
 ```

 The snippet above indicates that the generated class contains a *complete\**-method for each assigned feature in the grammar and for each rule.
 The braces in the snippet are place-holders that should give a clue about the naming scheme used to create the various entry points for implementors.
 The generated proposal provider falls back to some default behavior for cross-references and keywords.
 Furthermore it inherits the logic that was introduced in grammars that were mixed into the current language.

 Clients who want to customize the behavior may override the methods from the [AbstractJavaBasedContentProposalProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/contentassist/AbstractJavaBasedContentProposalProvider.java) or introduce new methods with a specialized first parameter.
 The framework inspects the type of the model object and dispatches method calls to the most concrete implementation that can be found.